 Setting this option to overlay or leaving it unset has no effect.
-This option may usefully be set only on a distributed gateway port.
+This option may usefully be set only on a distributed gateway port when there is one and only one distributed gateway port on the logical router.
 It is otherwise ignored.